 The purpose of an informal review should be:

-- to discover whether you qualify for any exemptions, and
+- To discover whether you qualify for any exemptions

-The staff member conducting the meeting will review your property records with you and give you information about comparable properties.
+The staff member conducting the meeting will review your property characteristics with you and give you information about comparable properties.
 We encourage you to present any information you have gathered.

 A commitment to a change in value or classification may not be made at this time, even though you may have uncovered an error.
 It is possible that a staff appraiser needs to visit your property to determine whether discrepancies or changes to the property warrant a value or classification change.
 It is also possible that a decision regarding a change may require further research, or documentation may be requested (photos, formal appraisals, etc.)